Is the Chase Sapphire Preferred worth the annual fee? Absolutely (Especially with the increased 80,000-point sign-up bonus!)

-Plus, right now you can earn 60,000 Chase Ultimate Rewards points after you spend $4,000 on purchases in the first three months from account opening.
+In fact, it’s one of the best credit cards for travel available.
+Especially given the fact that it’s offering a bigger sign-up bonus right now — 80,000 Chase Ultimate Rewards points after you spend $4,000 on purchases in the first three months from account opening.

-That’s worth $750 toward travel when you redeem through the Chase Ultimate Rewards travel portal, and enough to cover the annual fee of $95 many times over.
+That’s worth at least $800 in cash or $1,000 toward travel when you redeem through the Chase Ultimate Rewards travel portal, which is enough to cover the annual fee of $95 many many times over.
 The card also carries other perks that make the Chase Sapphire Preferred annual fee worth it in the long run.

 Right off the bat, you’ll have the opportunity to earn an intro bonus that’s more than enough to cover the card’s annual fee of $95.
-When you apply for the Chase Sapphire Preferred Card, you can 60,000 Chase Ultimate Rewards points (worth $750 in travel booked through the Chase Ultimate Rewards portal) after you spend $4,000 on purchases in the first three months from account opening.
+When you apply for the Chase Sapphire Preferred Card, you can 80,000 Chase Ultimate Rewards points after you spend $4,000 on purchases in the first three months from account opening.

-You can actually get more than $750 in value from the card’s welcome bonus.
+The welcome bonus alone is worth $800 in cash or $1,000 in travel booked through the Chase Ultimate Rewards portal.
+And you can actually get more than $1,000 in value from the card’s welcome bonus.
 That’s because the card earns rewards in the form of Chase Ultimate Rewards points, which you can transfer to Chase’s airline and hotel partners for potentially even more value.

-And if you decide to keep the card long-term, you’ll also be treated to a number of great benefits, such as strong points-earning rates for many of your daily purchases, as well as a number of purchase protections.
+If you decide to keep the card long-term, you’ll also be treated to several great benefits, such as strong points-earning rates for many of your daily purchases, as well as a number of purchase protections.

-Use the Chase Sapphire Preferred to Quickly Rack Up Rewards
+Use the Chase Sapphire Preferred to rack up rewards quickly

 - Aer Lingus